LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Background

 \subsection{Threat Model}

-We consider a FL system consisting of a central server \(\mathcal{S}\) and a pool of clients \(\mathcal{C}\) with size $N$, where a fraction of these clients are malicious.
-These malicious clients can either operate independently (non-colluded) or be controlled by a single adversary $A$ (colluded).
-In the colluded scenario, $A$ controls a subset of compromised clients \(\mathcal{C}_p\), manipulating their local training process to execute data poisoning or model replacement attacks with the same poisoning objective.

-In this system, the malicious clients aim to compromise the global model \(G_T\) by introducing poisoned time-series data or tampering with model updates.
+\textbf{Attacker Capabilities}: We consider an FL system consisting of a central server \(\mathcal{S}\) and a pool of clients \(\mathcal{C}\) with size $N$, where a fraction $\epsilon$ of these clients are malicious, i.e., \(\epsilon = \frac{|\mathcal{C}_p|}{N}\).
+These malicious clients can operate independently (non-colluded) or be controlled by a single adversary $A$ (colluded).
+The objective of the malicious clients is to compromise the global model \(G_T\) by introducing poisoned time series data or tampering with model updates.
 The primary goal is to manipulate the poisoned model \(G'_T\) to output the predictions in the poisoning objective that the adversaries expect.
+In our study, we assume that malicious clients can render \textit{targeted} or \textit{untargeted} attacks.
 In the untargeted case, the objective is to produce predictions with a high testing error indiscriminately across testing examples, which is represented as: $\max ( \mathcal{L}(G_T(\mathcal{X}), \mathcal{Y}) )$ where \(G_T(\mathcal{X})\) denotes the predictions of the model \(G_T\) on input \(\mathcal{X}\), and $\mathcal{Y}$ represents the true labels.
 Meanwhile, in the targeted case, the goal is to minimize the loss between the model's predictions and the adversarial target labels: $\min (\mathcal{L}(G_T(\mathcal{X}), \hat{Y}))$, where \(\hat{Y}\) is the adversarial target label.
-The key parameters include:
+In addition, we consider malicious clients with \textit{white-box} attack capabilities.
+This assumption implies that these clients can manipulate their local training data, injecting poisoned time-series data $\mathcal{D}_p$ into the training set $\mathcal{D}'_i$ of each compromised client $i$.
+They can also control the local training process and modify model updates before sending them to the server for aggregation, which is more challenging for the defender.